 In 2012 Garvan and St Vincent's Hospital opened The Kinghorn Cancer Centre, a state-of-the-art translational cancer research centre designed to deliver the promise of personalised medicine and extend Garvan's basic cancer research to address clinical challenges more directly.
 Prof John Mattick was appointed Executive Director in 2012 and drove the application of Next Generation Sequencing across research areas of the Institute for clinical diagnosis of cancer and other diseases and personalised treatments based on genomic information.

 Prof Chris Goodnow was appointed Executive Director in 2018, and will drive the next chapter of Garvan’s research and discovery.
-This already includes developing the next generation of high resolution imaging and gene expression analysis through the establishment of the Garvan-Weizmann Centre for Cellular Genomics and an affiliation with UNSW Sydney.
+This already includes developing the next generation of high resolution imaging and gene expression analysis.
+Professor Chris Goodnow, stepped down from the role in July 2022, and was succeeded by Prof Benjamin Kile.

 The Garvan Institute continues to be at the forefront of advances in medical research, contributing to the increasingly rapid and affordable genome sequencing and the associated promise of 'personalised medicine' – both of which are set to revolutionise medicine over the next 50 years.